Swedish skier Hector beats Shiffrin for 1st win in 7 years - WHIZ News

-COURCHEVEL, France (AP) — Swedish skier Sara Hector held on to her first-run lead and beat Mikaela Shiffrin on Wednesday in a women’s World Cup giant slalom.
+COURCHEVEL, France (AP) — Sara Hector ended a drought of nearly five years for the Swedish women’s ski team by beating Mikaela Shiffrin in both runs of a World Cup giant slalom on Wednesday.

-It was Hector’s second career victory, and first in nearly seven years.
+No Swedish skier had triumphed on the women’s World Cup circuit since Frida Hansdotter won a night slalom in Austria in January 2017.

-Hector won by .35 seconds a day after finishing runner-up to Shiffrin in another GS on the same hill for her first podium result in a year.
+Hector led Shiffrin by .34 seconds after the opening run and added one-hundredth of a second in the final run for her second career victory, and first since December 2014.

 “It’s amazing.
 It’s incredible, and I’m so surprised, too,” Hector said.
 “It was such a big fight and I didn’t think I was so fast.
 I feel so awesome.
 It’s crazy.
 I’m so proud.”

+The result came a day after she had finished runner-up to Shiffrin in another GS on the same hill in the French Alps for her first podium result in a year.

+“I fought so well.
+It was really a battle, also mentally.
+I did it and that makes me proud,” Hector said. “(Shiffrin) is a super skier, but there are a lot of good skiers here.”

-World Cup giant slalom champion Marta Bassino trailed by six-tenths in third place after failing to score points in the first two GS races of the season.
+World Cup giant slalom champion Marta Bassino finished six-tenths of a second behind in third place after failing to score points in the first two GS races of the season.
 Tessa Worley of France, who was second after the opening run, dropped to fourth, followed by defending overall champion Petra Vlhova in fifth.

+A day after dominating Tuesday’s race, Shiffrin was satisfied despite missing what would have been her 73rd career victory.

+“Compared with yesterday, today had a lot more like scrappy skiing, some recoveries.
+It was just a tough day.
+It’s amazing to have second place,” said Shiffrin, who gave Hector a long hug in the finish area after the race.

 Shiffrin’s main challenger in the overall standings, Sofia Goggia, failed to score World Cup points for a second straight day.
 The American now leads her by 115 points.